fbpx Skip to main content

 Typically, inmates lose Medicaid coverage while in the prison, jail or juvenile justice system.

-This change will be the first time ever that Medicaid has provided some coverage for inmates, the Associated Press reported.
+This change will be the first time ever that Medicaid has provided some coverage for inmates, theย Associated Pressย reported.

 The U.S. Centers for Medicare and Medicaid Services (CMS) is allowing this only in California for now, in a program that could become a model for other states.

 Care would begin 90 days before someone is scheduled to be released, offering supports that don’t now exist.
-It will provide more stability for inmates and juvenile detainees upon their release, CMS administrator Chiquita Brooks-LaSure said in an agency news release.
+It will provide more stability for inmates and juvenile detainees upon their release, CMS administratorย Chiquita Brooks-LaSureย said in an agencyย news release.

 This will allow the state to “make unprecedented advancements for incarcerated individuals who have long been underserved,” Brooks-LaSure added.
 “By helping these individuals access essential services and care coordination prior to release, we will also prevent gaps in care as they rejoin their communities.”